bcgsc/GapPredict/README.md

 In its current implementation, GapPredict will predict a user-defined number of bases after both the left flank and the right flank of the gap.
 If the user chooses a sufficiently long prediction length, then GapPredict may be able to predict both the gap and the reciprocal flank.
 A downstream local alignment tool (eg. Exonerate [1]) can be then used to align, say, the first 100 bases of the reciprocal flank to the prediction.
 If these 100 bases align with high % identity and % coverage (eg. >90%), then it is likely the preceding bases are a good prediction of the actual gap.

 ## Installing GapPredict
+Please ensure you are using Python3.7.
+Dependencies were last tested with Python3.7.9.

 You can install GapPredict by cloning or downloading the .zip file directly from GitHub.

 `git clone git@github.com:bcgsc/GapPredict.git`